meliorence/react-native-snap-carousel/doc/CUSTOM_INTERPOLATIONS.md

 1. [Step-by-step example](#step-by-step-example)
 1. [Caveats](#caveats)

-> :warning: **This guide describes an advanced feature that is not intended for the faint-hearted**.
-Your sanity will be seriously challenged by the two most-feared enemies of this plugin: Android and React Native's `FlatList`.
-You **will** discover bugs that will drive you mad and, as a result, your aging process will accelerate drastically.
-Consider yourself warned and make sure to read [the caveats](#caveats) first and foremost!

 ## Preview

 Version `3.6.0` introduced a new cool feature: layouts.
 On top of the default one, we've implemented two other ways of stacking and animating items in the carousel.
-You can choose between these with [prop `layout`](https://github.com/archriss/react-native-snap-carousel/#style-and-animation).
+You can choose between these with [prop `layout`](https://github.com/archriss/react-native-snap-carousel/blob/master/doc/PROPS_METHODS_AND_GETTERS.md#style-and-animation).
 Here how each one looks like (the reason why iOS and Android are differents [will be explained later](#caveats)):

 ![react-native-snap-carousel default layout](https://i.imgur.com/e1WbZcu.gif)
 ```javascript